-Weibel Project version 9 N. Vischer 01 Aug 2015
+Weibel Project version 9 N. Vischer 03 Oct 2015

 This project uses ObjectJ in combination with ImageJ to perform integrated grid counting across many images.
 A grid (Fig 1) is shown as overlay.
 In this application, the end points of the grid lines are used to assign categories with text overlay.
-This concept allows use the mouse to locate and the keyboard to assign and mark (two-handed acquisition).
+45 category strings in 6 colors can be used to mark grid positions with single or dual key strokes.
+The mouse is used to locate and the keyboard (not mouse button) tis used to assign and mark the desired grid positions (two-handed acquisition).

 Fig 1: An equilateral triangular grid (black) is used which is synchronized with the frame (red-green).
-The frame is centered in the image and has the required minimum distance to the image borders; the minimum margins are indicated in gray.
+The frame is centered in the image and has the required minimum distance to the image borders; here the margin area is colored gray.

 New features in version 9